Community Life - June 28, 2021

-Long-term care residences are increasingly looking for employees who are passionate about building and maintaining relationships with residents.
+Long-term care residences are increasingly looking for employees who want meaningful jobs and who are passionate about building and maintaining relationships with residents.
 What this means is paying attention to what motivates the employee from the inside.

-Many healthcare workers have a story about why they have chosen their career path.
+Many healthcare and senior living career employees have a story about why they have chosen their career path.
 Some were moved by the older adults in their lives, which inspired them to do some kind of work that enables them to relate to seniors.
 Others hope to change society’s views about aging.

 Once these employees are hired, it’s essential that the community foster an environment that values and supports resident-employee relationships.